Changissnz/selfinterest/README.md

 displace the jagged complements that form the multi-sourced fusing into whole.
 The clarity of perceiving the whole may be lost, but rediscovery could always proceed as long as it stays whole in the identity of original formation.
-And the clarity of this introspection by a media participant does not have to occur or be accurate for there to be motion driven by self-interest from the self with its motivation.
+And the clarity of this introspection by a media participant does not have to occur or be accurate for there to be motion, driven by self-interest from the self with its motivation to will.
 So sometimes, hard points are driven for closure while questions are spared to remain open.
 Besides from the effects produced by function of media, a balancing question takes effect to demand answers in relation to the demands for non-static effect, which would pose difficulties related not merely to